top of page

 • 3 min read

-Installing security cameras inside your home helps safeguard your valuables and monitor unwelcome guests.
+Installing security cameras inside your home is essential.
+They help safeguard your valuables and monitor unwelcome guests.
 Here are some key areas to consider for indoor camera placements:

 Entry and Exit Points

-Position cameras to have a clear view of all entry and exit points, including front doors, back doors, garage entrances, and large windows.
-Place the camera at the centre of these points for optimal visibility.
+Position cameras to have a clear view of all entry and exit points.
+This includes front doors, back doors, garage entrances, and large windows.
+Placing the camera at the centre of these points ensures optimal visibility.

 Ground Floor Windows

 Ground-floor windows are particularly vulnerable.
-While you may not need to cover every single one, ensure that cameras can monitor larger windows that thieves might exploit.
+While it may not be necessary to cover every window, ensure that cameras monitor larger ones that thieves might exploit.

 High-Traffic Areas

-Focus on recording high-traffic areas within your home, such as hallways connecting bedrooms, kitchens, living rooms, and the main suite.
+Focus on recording high-traffic areas within your home.
+These spaces include hallways connecting bedrooms, kitchens, living rooms, and the main suite.
+Capturing footage in these areas can be invaluable.

 Garages

 Vehicles are common targets for theft.
-Thieves often look for an opportunity to snatch car keys.
+Thieves often look for opportunities to snatch car keys.
 Installing cameras in your garage is advisable to capture footage of people entering and exiting vehicles.

 Valuable Assets

-Position cameras to cover areas that contain valuable items, such as your home office, where high-value computer equipment may be located.
+Position cameras to cover areas containing valuable items.
+This includes your home office, where high-value computer equipment may be located.

 This list is just a starting point; place cameras wherever necessary to protect your home effectively.